-Most people will find it hard to imagine a maritime cadet being tied to a rope as in the circa-1848 watercolour drawing (pictured above) attributed to Afro-Peruviain painter Francisco (Pancho) Fierro.
-The indigenous slave depicted is balancing a plate on his head as he follows a Peruvian soldier on horseback.
-The truth is that the things Filipino cadets do as unpaid office help for the manning agencies and seafarers’ unions in Manila are no less egregious.
+Most people will find it hard to imagine a maritime cadet being tied to a rope as shown in the circa-1848 watercolour drawing (pictured above) attributed to Afro-Peruviain painter Francisco (Pancho) Fierro.
+The indigenous slave is balancing a plate on his head as he follows a Peruvian soldier on horseback.
+However, the truth is that Filipino cadets are made to do things that are no less egregious as unpaid office workers and domestic sevants for the manning agencies and seafarer unions in Manila.

 What could be more demeaning for a would-be ship officer than to be ordered by a secretary to go out and buy pizza for the company staff?
 Or to be made to wash dishes and clean the office toilet?
 Yet, many go through such indignities for the chance to go to sea and complete the 12-month shipboard apprenticeship required for graduation.
 It could be many months before they finally get the big break.

 Anyone with an ounce of moral discernment will see that making cadets work without pay is not only exploitation.
 It is a form of slavery.
 Surprisingly, manning agents and even some seafarers find nothing wrong with this shameful practice.
 They say working for free in a crewing company or a seafarers’ union is voluntary on the part of the cadet.
 Moreover, the cadet can learn certain office skills he or she can later put to good use as a ship officer.
 Those who make such stupid arguments overlook or ignore two important points.